 What do I actually spend at the supermarket each week?

-Total = $300 absolute max each week.
+Total = $400 each week.
 No more than this!
 That might be excessive to some people, but for us this is the best I can do, and I’m comfortable with that amount for our family.
-That includes dog food, cleaning and laundry products (not to mention the deodorants my boys love….ALDI is the best for this!).
+That includes dog food and any toiletry stuff.
+I am low-tox in the house so I don’t buy cleaning things.

 So, what do we eat?

 Here are the 5 go-to meals and some variations on that.
 I write in my phone before we head to the supermarket which meals we’re having and specifically only buy those ingredients.
 I always check my fridge/freezer too to see if we already have enough veggies or whatever we need to eat first.
 We don’t eat huge amounts of steak or expensive meat.
 We’ve found that the boys will complain about it being too tough, tastes funny, or someone doesn’t like it.
 So we don’t buy it anymore.
 Maybe occasionally just for my hubby (because I don’t eat huge amounts of red meat).

 Life saver.
 We always have left overs (for our left over night!).
 We do use packet stuff for flavour.
 We just eat a balanced diet and we are ok with that.
 Each dish has veggies and rice.